joegelay/Mod2Project_BarterBook/README.md

 ### Before You Start Using

-Navigate to the Backend folder and run the following commands in order:
+Navigate to the Backend folder and run the following commands in order:\n
 - `bundle-install`
 - `rails db:create`
 - `rails db:migrate`
 - `rails db:seed`

 ### Starting the Frontend and Backend

-To start the servers you will need to:
+To start the servers you will need to:\n
     1.)
 Backend:
-        - Go into the backend folder and run the following command: `rails s -p 4000` 2.)
+- Go into the backend folder and run the following command: `rails s -p 4000`\n 2.)
 Frontend:
 - Go into the frontend folder and run the following command: `lite-server`

 ### Navigating to the Website